-- (2) disburse money paid by or on behalf of the individual to creditors of the individual as disclosed in the agreement, within 10 days of receipt, less any permissible fees, except that: - (A) the provider may delay payment to the extent that a payment by the individual is not final; and - (B) if a plan provides for regular periodic payments to creditors, the disbursement must comply with the due dates established by each creditor; and - (3) promptly correct any payments that are not made or that are misdirected as a result of an error by the provider or other person in control of the trust account and reimburse the individual for any costs or fees imposed by a creditor as a result of the failure to pay or misdirection. - d.
-A provider may not commingle money in a trust account established for the benefit of individuals to whom the provider is furnishing debt-management services with money of other persons. - e.
+- (3) promptly correct any payments that are not made or that are misdirected as a result of an error by the provider or other person in control of the trust account and reimburse the individual for any costs or fees imposed by a creditor as a result of the failure to pay or misdirection. - (d) A provider may not commingle money in a trust account established for the benefit of individuals to whom the provider is furnishing debt-management services with money of other persons. - h.
+A provider or person administering a trust account may not include in the trust account money of individuals other than those to whom the provider is furnishing debt management services. - i.
 A trust account must at all times have a cash balance equal to the sum of the balances of each individual's account. - f.
-If an individual terminates an agreement or it becomes reasonably apparent to a provider that a plan has failed, the provider shall promptly refund to the individual all money paid by or on behalf of the individual which has not been paid to creditors, less fees that are payable to the provider under Section 15. - g.
-If a provider has established a trust account pursuant to subsection a. of this section, the provider shall reconcile the trust account at least once a month.
+If a provider has established a trust account pursuant to subsection (a), the provider - j.
+A person administering a trust account shall reconcile the trust account at least once a month.
 The reconciliation must compare the cash balance in the trust account with the sum of the balances in each individual's account.
-If the provider or its designee has more than one trust account, each trust account must be individually reconciled. - h.
-If a provider discovers, or has a reasonable suspicion of, embezzlement or other unlawful appropriation of money held in trust, the provider immediately shall notify the administrator by a method approved by the administrator.
-Unless the administrator by rule provides otherwise, within five days thereafter, the provider shall give notice to the administrator describing the remedial action taken or to be taken. - i.
-Before relocating a trust account from one bank to another, a provider shall inform the administrator of the name, business address, and telephone number of the new bank.
-As soon as practicable, the provider shall inform the administrator of the account number of the trust account at the new bank.
+If the provider or its designee has more than one trust account, each trust account must be individually reconciled. - k.
+If a provider or person administering a trust account discovers, or has a reasonable suspicion of, embezzlement or other unlawful appropriation of money held in trust, the provider or person administering the account, respectively, immediately shall notify the administrator by a method approved by the administrator.
+Unless the administrator by rule provides otherwise, within five days thereafter, the provider shall give notice to the administrator describing the remedial action taken or to be taken. - h.
+If an individual terminates an agreement or it becomes reasonably apparent to a provider that a plan has failed, the provider shall promptly refund to the individual all money paid by or on behalf of the individual which has not been paid to creditors, less fees that are payable to the provider under Section 23. - l.
+Before relocating a trust account from one bank to another, a provider person administering the account shall inform the administrator of the name, business address, and telephone number of the new bank.
+As soon as practicable, the provider person administering the account shall inform the administrator of the account number of the trust account at the new bank.

-This language is found at section 22 of the NCCUSL act and Section 17 of A1949.
-Subsection c.(2) incorporates the 10 day time limit for disbursements from the current NJ law, N.J.S.
+This revised language is found at section 22 of the 2011 NCCUSL act.
+Subsection c.(2) incorporates the 10 day time limit for disbursements from the current New Jersey law, N.J.S.
 17:16G-9.